gear-foundation/gear-wiki/docs/node/node-as-service.md

 With -- additional launch parameters are indicated, but not mandatory.
 :::

 That’s it.
-We can now start the service.
+You can now start the service.

 ## Starting the node